 Perform as a contributing team member in the stores you are hosted in and add value, learn and embed necessary optical knowledge and be introduced to Specsavers’ culture, brand, operations and systems.

-Be mentored in Specsavers host stores by experienced Specsavers retail / dispensing partners for 12 to 15 months to acquire a solid and detailed understanding of how optics and retail come together.
+Be mentored in Specsavers host stores by experienced Specsavers retail / dispensing partners for 9 to 12 months to acquire a solid and detailed understanding of how optics and retail come together.

 Access assistance from the dedicated PID support team who will help you realise your partnership goals.

-While you are in training you will be paid a packaged salary of $80,000 per annum, all we ask in return is your continued commitment and enthusiasm for learning.
+While you are in training you will be paid a competitive market salary, all we ask in return is your continued commitment and enthusiasm for learning.